-Taxpayers For Common Sense has complained: "The DoD still runs on too many redundant and out-of-date accounting systems -- which obscure how taxpayers’ dollars are spent."
+Taxpayers For Common Sense has complained: "The Pentagon runs on too many redundant and out-of-date accounting systems -- which obscure how taxpayers’ dollars are spent."

-Common Dreams has criticized the waste, fraud and errors of the blank-check Pentagon.
+Common Dreams has attacked the waste, fraud and errors of the blank-check Pentagon.

 American consumers are smart!
-They return defective products, and they demand refunds!
+They return defective products!
+They demand refunds!

-With the lives of U.S. troops on the line -- and with billions of taxpayer dollars on the line (spent on millionaire CEO's and their poorly-audited firms) -- voters are demanding results.
+With the lives of poor troops on the line -- and with billions of taxpayer dollars on the line (lavished upon millionaire CEO's and poorly-audited firms) -- voters are demanding results.